Greece beat Israel 80-54 to finish 3-0 in Group G of the Classification Round at the U18 European Championship Men 2009 in Metz France.

 The result saw Greece hold on to their Division A status while the loss for Israel - combined with Ukraine's 79-70 win over the Czech Republic - saw them fall to 1-2 only good enough for third place and more importantly relegate them to Division B.

-Spain used a high-octane offense to beat Ukraine 97-74 at the U18 European Championship Men 2009 in Hagondange, France.
+Serbia awoke from an early slumber to beat the Czech Republic 74-56 at the U18 European Championship Men 2009 in Hagondange, France.